 It follows that a core concern [for social research] might be to scrutinize how pattern is derived and produced in social inscription devices, as a means of considering the robustness of such derivations, what may be left out or made invisible from them, and so forth.
 We need to develop an account which seeks to criticize notions of the descriptive insofar as this involves the simple generation of categories and groups, and instead focus on the fluid and intensive generation of potential (Savage, 2009: 171).

 Patterns in cultural life today derive from social inscription devices assembled in wide-ranging feedback loops.
 Feedback runs between recording what people do, visualising or graphing what they do, finding/generating patterns in the recording, and shaping what they encounter next.
 If digital sociology attempts to describe what is happening in contemporary textual and media environments, it needs to map the paths of these feedback loops running across publics, infrastructures, techniques, textual and media forms, and diverse, expanding practices.
-At the same time, pattern themselves are increasingly heavily analysed and modelled inside the culturally saturated feedback loop between people and social inscription devices.
-Digital social research is not alone in its interest in this processes.
+At the same time, patterns themselves are increasingly heavily analysed and modelled inside the culturally saturated feedback loop between people and social inscription devices.
+Digital social research is not alone in its interest in this process.
 Reputational, attentional and sentiment economies (Arvidsson, 2011) directly act on that patterning.

 We suggest identifying events that link this patterning and scaling is a key concern for digital sociology.
 The 'massive, culturally-saturated feedback loop' produces massive feedback-saturated cultural loops.
 As the case of Github shows, the process of implementing social inscription devices is itself a highly social field filled with its own patterns and problems of scale.
 The 'simple generation of categories and groups' that Savage refers to can certainly be found there, replicating and propagating at scale.
 Furthermore, digital sociology and certainly social research more generally is not immune from the aura of 'big data.'
 It is always grappling with the reflexive-recursive problem of its own implication in methods, techniques and infrastructures for deriving pattern.
 We can easily, as digital social researchers, find ourselves lost in the labyrinth of technical possibilities opening up around platforms, tools, visual forms and data flows.
-In this labyrinth, we have been suggesting, the entanglements of pattern and scale present the primary objects and means of analysis of saturated feedback loops typical digital cultures.
+In this labyrinth, we have been suggesting, the entanglements of pattern and scale present the primary objects and means of analysis of saturated feedback loops typical of digital cultures.
 These entanglements between scale and pattern, and especially between the different ways in which pattern might be found could offer a way to avoid the homogeneity and uniformity of predictive analytics with their highly constrained commitment to increasing advertising revenue or sales.

 References